Introduction

 Essential Tip 5: Plan for the End of the Lease

 Approaching the end of an equipment lease agreement presents a critical juncture for any business.
 The decisions made at this point can have significant financial and operational implications.
+It is also important to plan for commercial auto insurance, especially if your business relies heavily on vehicles.

 Understanding your end-of-lease options and preparing adequately for them ensures your business can transition smoothly without disrupting operations or incurring unnecessary costs.